You have a great idea for a product or service and dream of putting that idea to work by starting a business.

 Special People; Special Knowledge

-In North Carolina, non-compete agreements are enforceable if employees are required to agree to only those reasonable restrictions on their future employment that are necessary to protect their former employer's legitimate business interests.
-Protection against the misappropriation of both customer relations and trade secrets (discussed below) by departing employees are recognized as legitimate business interests justifying such agreements.
+In North Carolina, non-compete agreements are allowable and will be enforceable if your employees are required to agree to only those reasonable restrictions on their future employment that are necessary to protect your legitimate business interests.

-However, the restrictions must be reasonable in duration, territory, and scope in order to be enforceable.
+To be enforceable, the restrictions in a non-compete must be reasonable in duration, territory, and scope.
 Reasonableness will depend on factors specific to your individual business and the duties of the particular employee involved.
 You will need to take into consideration your method of manufacture, market, range of distribution, and business plan, as well as the particular employee's own specific knowledge, skills, and interactions with your customers or suppliers to craft an enforceable non-compete agreement that will actually serve your legitimate business interests.

-The Requirement of an Actual Reciprocal Benefit to the Employee
+The Requirements that a Non-Compete Agreement be in Writing and an Actual Reciprocal Benefit be Given to the Employee

-Your non-compete agreement must include a reciprocal benefit for your employee over and above mere continuation of your employee's employment.
+To be enforceable, your non-compete agreement must also be in writing and part of an employment agreement.
+Additionally, the non-compete agreement must also include a reciprocal benefit for your employee over and above the mere continuation of employment.
 This means that your employee must enter into the non-compete agreement prior to, or contemporaneous with, being hired, promoted, or granted some other new benefit (such as a raise) in return for the agreement not to compete.
 An agreement to continue employing the individual without some new benefit is not enough.
-Critically, the agreement must be in writing.

 Trade Secret Protection

-While you may not have a patentable product or process or one that is worth the time and money to patent, you probably do have recipes, processes, customer information, and ways of doing things that have cost you time, money, and sweat to develop, and that give you a competitive advantage.
+While you may not have a patentable product or process, or one that is worth the time and money to patent, you probably do have recipes, processes, customer information, or ways of conducting your business that have cost you time, money, and sweat to develop, and that give you a competitive advantage.

 The Duty to Protect Your Trade Secrets

-Importantly, however, you, as the "owner" of the trade secret, must be able to prove that you took steps reasonable under the circumstances to identify your trade secrets and maintain their secrecy.
+Importantly, to actually protect a trade secret, you or your business, as the "owner" of the trade secret, must be able to prove that steps reasonable under the circumstances were taken to identify the trade secret and maintain its secrecy.

 This article is not intended to give, and should not be relied upon for, legal advice in any particular circumstance or fact situation.
 No action should be taken in reliance upon the information contained in this article without obtaining the advice of an attorney.